-Feed represents the single largest cost in all types of sheep
+Feed usually represents the single largest cost in all types of sheep

 production.
 A ewe's nutritional needs are not static.
 What and